doc4d/docs/docs/API/DataClassClass.md

 #### Example

 In the following example, `$ds.Persons.all()` loads the first entity with all its attributes.
-Then, the request optimization is triggerred, so only `firstname` and `address.city` are loaded.
+Then, the request optimization is triggered, so only `firstname` and `address.city` are loaded.

 Note that `address.city` is loaded in the cache of the `Persons` dataclass.

-Only the first entity of the `Address` dataclass is stored in the case.
+Only the first entity of the `Address` dataclass is stored in the cache.
 It is loaded during the first iteration of the loop.

 ```4d
 var $ds : cs.DataStore